-- 6.1 Where the assessors' recommendations differ, an appropriately qualified adjudicator, who may or may not be a member of staff of the University, shall be appointed by the Head of College and approved by Senate or delegated authority.
+6.1 Where the assessors' recommendations differ, an appropriately qualified adjudicator, who may or may not be a member of staff of the University, shall be appointed by the Head of College and approved by Senate or delegated authority.
 The identity of the adjudicator shall not be revealed to the candidate.
-The adjudicator shall be given access to the submission and the assessors' reports and shall make a final recommendation. - Where the assessors or adjudicator recommend that the Higher Doctorate not be awarded, the candidate shall be sent the assessors' (and adjudicator's if applicable) reports.
-The names of the assessors and adjudicator will not be revealed to the candidate.
+The adjudicator shall be given access to the submission and the assessors' reports and shall make a final recommendation.